harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/deploy-helm-charts.md

 Instead of selecting the environment in the **Infrastructure** each time, you can set the environment as a **Runtime Input** and then enter **dev**, **qa**, or **prod** at runtime.

-## Using multiple Helm charts in a single Harness service
+## Using multiple Helm charts in one Harness service

 import HelmMultiManifests from '/docs/continuous-delivery/shared/multiple-helm-charts.md';